Hours: Security services are available 24 hours a day, seven days a week.

 The most prevalent crime is theft of unattended property.

 3. Are there emergency phones available on campus?

 Yes.
 Red emergency phones are located in several campus buildings, giving you direct access to campus safety.
 Red phones are located in Bogel Hall in the front foyer, on the first floor across from the student lounge, and the second floor hallway.
 Red phones are also located in the Athletic Training Room in Hafner Recreation Center, in the Lower Level Campus Center, and in the Maintenance Building outside Campus Safety.
-Blue light phones are located in outdoor locations in front of the Hafner Recreation Center, in Resident Lot E behind Apartment A, and in Commuter Lot B behind Apartment D.
+Blue light phones are located in outdoor locations in front of the Hafner Recreation Center, in Resident Lots A and B, and in front of Trinity Hall.

 4. What if I have a problem or feel threatened?

 Immediately call campus safety at 479-1233 or use an emergency phone.